rubin-dp0/dp1-sci-prep-seminars/time-domain/VariableStar_demo.md

 Figure 8: Plots showing `gPSFluxStetsonJ` vs. `gmag`, and `gPSFluxChi2` vs. `gmag` for objects with more than 30 g-band detections.

+### 3.2.
+Select a candidate variable and plot its lightcurve.

 Select a relatively bright outlier (e.g., with `gmag` < 21) that lies above the blob of points clustered at `gPSFluxStetsonJ` = 0 and `gPSFluxChi2` = 0.

 As before, switch to the "Data product: " tab.
 Under the "More" dropdown, select "Show: Retrieve ForcedSourceOnDiaObject time series" (note that we want the `ForcedSourceOnDiaObject` table here, because near its mean flux, a variable object will not produce a DiaSource).